ElyesKhechine/ElyesKhechine/README.md

 </div>

-💼 **Experience:** I am an embedded software engineer with dual degrees and about 3 years of experience.
+💼 **Experience:** I am a software and embedded systems engineer with dual degrees and about 3 years of experience.
 My background combines solid theoretical foundations with hands-on work in embedded systems and robotics.
-I have contributed to several projects involving embedded development in C/C++, embedded Linux, RTOS, control engineering, motion planning, and perception (computer vision, LiDAR, sensor fusion).
+I have contributed to several projects involving robotic systems development with C/C++, embedded Linux, RTOS, control engineering, motion planning, and perception (computer vision, LiDAR, sensor fusion).
 I focus on building reliable and functional systems that translate theoretical concepts into real-world performance.

 📧 **Contact:** Feel free to reach out to me on <a href="https://www.linkedin.com/in/ElyesKhechine/">LinkedIn</a> or via email: elyeskhechine@gmail.com

-:rocket: **Explore my Portfolio:** <a href="https://www.canva.com/design/DAF3rZIKZko/qgmTIHFvbO6HxTUjEFiXcQ/view">English</a>
+:rocket: **Portfolio: Explore an overview of my projects here:** <a href="https://www.canva.com/design/DAF3rZIKZko/qgmTIHFvbO6HxTUjEFiXcQ/view">English</a>
 	|
 	<a href="https://www.canva.com/design/DAF9Qh1MGJc/ar9aDX8UrFIRngFLIsDTpg/view">French</a>